PADI Dive Courses Offered on the Island

 ReefCI guests have two options regarding PADI certification courses with us.

 If you choose to complete your entire certification with ReefCI, including the theory/classroom portion of your course, you will need to bring the relevant PADI manual which can be purchased online and is very inexpensive.
 This option takes a bit longer depending on your course but is the less expensive option.
 This option is good for those on a budget or who are with us for multiple weeks.
+You must complete the knowledge reviews in the relevant PADI manual prior to your arrival and bring them with you.

 We are happy to do either option; however, we recommend completing the PADI eLearning before you arrive to maximize your time in the water!
 However, either option is good.